 I used 143,000 Singapore miles to fly in Singapore Suites (valued at $9611.00) and Alex used 81,000 to fly business class (valued at $1800.00).
 The nice thing about Singapore KrisFlyer miles is that they are a transfer partner from every transferable currency:

-We finally settled on going to Paris for four nights after our Singapore flights to Frankfurt and the planning started.
+We finally settled on going to Paris for four nights after our Singapore flights to Frankfurt, and the planning started.
 First, we took a cheap Air France flight to get us to Paris from Frankfurt.
-It was only about an hour long and we we arrived ready to start visiting Paris on points and miles!
+It was only about an hour long, and we arrived ready to start visiting Paris on points and miles!

 The Hyatt Regency Paris Étoile is a great Paris hotel for many reasons and we stayed our first night there.

 The Hotel du Louvre is a member of Hyatt’s Unbound Collection.
 We stayed night #2 there.

 The Hotel Raphael is a member of the Small Luxury Hotels of the World, and we stayed our last 2 nights there.

 Even though we were in business and first-class coming over to Paris, we didn’t get much sleep because it was a short flight.
 I prefer a long 10+ hour flight when I can sleep in lay-flat seats to get plenty of rest.

 We arrived in Paris at about 2:00 and took a taxi (which cost around $50) to our hotel.
 We showered and headed out for a walk to the Champs de Elysee (20 minutes away).
 Of course, we stopped by Ladurée and got some macaroons.
 We wandered around, took pics of the Arch de Triomphe, and then had a quick dinner of pizza at a restaurant near our hotel.
 (So Parisien, right?
 Well, we did have macaroons for dessert, at least!)